 What Soil Types Might I Find on my Plot?

 If you don’t already know the soil type of your plot, a good starting point is to call your local authority Building Control department.
 They can give you an idea of the typical soil type in the area you are building, and the sort of foundation that is appropriate.

-Usefully, most local authorities produce a fact sheet on typical foundation solutions for different soil types commonly found in the area.
+Most local authorities produce a fact sheet on typical foundation solutions for different soil types commonly found in the area.

-Rocks such as limestone, granite, sandstone, shale and hard solid chalk have a high bearing capacity.
+These rocks have a high bearing capacity.
 The rock may simply need to be stripped back and levelled off to build from.

 Rock can be impervious, so topsoil is likely to require drainage as it is not possible to build soakaways to dispose of rainwater or surface water.
 Off-mains drainage options will also be very limited.

-Strip foundations are commonly used in chalk.
 Providing the chalk is not too soft, widths of 450mm for low-rise buildings are generally acceptable.
 The depth of the foundation must be below any frost action (700mm).
 If the chalk is soft it will need to be excavated until firm chalk is reached.